Gliding competition: Aerobatics

 In this type of competition, the pilots fly a program of maneuvers (such as inverted flight, loop, roll, and various combinations).
 Each maneuver has a rating called the "K-Factor".
-Maximum points are given for the manoeuvre if it is flown perfectly, otherwise points are deducted.
+Maximum points are given for the maneuver if it is flown perfectly, otherwise points are deducted.
 Efficient maneuvers also enable the whole program to be completed with the height available.
 The winner is the pilot with the most points.